raulbuta28/startjuris/backend/readmedash.md

 ## Fix for null sections
 - Parser now initializes Books, CodeTitles, and Chapters with empty slices to prevent null arrays in JSON.
 - CodeEditor guards against missing arrays when rendering.

+## Article parsing tweak
+- Updated the parser to treat lines starting with parentheses as part of the article content instead of references.
+This ensures every article correctly includes its paragraphs when displayed in the dashboard.